-In no case was Ringo ever in a real gunfight, so his skills are probably over attested.
+In no case was Ringo ever in a real gunfight, so his skills are probably over exaggerated.
 He was, however, an excellent “backshooter.”
 It is interesting to note that while imprisoned in the Travis County jail, he did meet the expert gunfighter and killer Wes Hardin.

 It is unknown if Ringo picked up any tips from the gunfighter, but at least according to Outlaw Tales of Texas, Hardin complained about being confined with such a vicious man as Johnny Ringo.